Polycystic Ovary Syndrome

 - What is polycystic ovary syndrome (PCOS)?

 PCOS is a hormonal disorder linked to hyperandrogenism (a condition caused by excess androgens such as testosterone) and irregular ovulation.
 Visible signs and symptoms may include hirsutism (excess body and/or facial hair); irregular or infrequent periods;; acne and/or oily skin (particularly severe acne in teenagers or acne that persists into adulthood); infertility; insulin resistance (often resulting in impaired glucose tolerance, a frequent precursor to type 2 diabetes); hair loss or balding; darkening of the skin, usually on the neck; and skin tags in the armpit or on the neck.
-Women with PCOS may also have, as the name suggests, ovarian cysts, which are small and numerous.
+Women with PCOS may also have, as the name suggests, ovarian cysts, which are benign, small and numerous.

 - How is PCOS diagnosed?